 Under the SDWA, operators of a municipal drinking water system must have a licence to manage and operate the system.
 To get the licence, the Operating Authority must have:

 - Accredited Operating Authority

-You can pick up a copy of the Water Infrastructure Financial Plan (PDF 1.1 MB) at the City of Hamilton Water Customer Service Area, 330 Wentworth Street North, Hamilton.
+Download the Water Infrastructure Financial Plan (PDF 1.1 MB) or pick up a printed copy at the City of Hamilton Water Customer Service Area, 330 Wentworth Street North, Hamilton.

 If you require these plans in an alternative format such as Braille or large print, call 905-546-2489.

 - Date modified: